vEduardovich/vEduardovich.github.io/_posts/2018-10-20-markdown-posts.md

 tags: [guide, markdown]
 ---

-This post is written in markdown, but you can also write a [post using html]({% link _posts/2020-02-27-html-posts.html %}).

 <span class="color-red">[NEW]:</span> Now you can also create a private post, which will not be visible on the blog homepage, but is accessible via a URL.
 See [this secret post]({% link _posts/2020-04-05-private-example.html %}) as an example.